hashgraph/hedera-services/hedera-node/docs/design/services/file-service/file-service.md

 # File Service

-The File Service is a service that handles all transactions and queries related to file management.
-It provides a set of operations that allow users to create, update, append, and delete files.
+The File Service is a service (```FileService extends Service```) that handles all transactions and queries related to the storage and retrieval of opaque binary data.
+It provides a set of operations that allow transactions to create, update, append, and delete files.
 It also provides a way to retrieve file contents and information.

 ### Table of Contents